neicnordic/neic.no/_activities/ratatosk.md

   - text: Workshops, how can NeIC help you url:https://wiki.neic.no/wiki/Workshops#How_can_NeIC_help_you.3F
 links:
-    description: Training portals relevant to NeIC and stakeholders.
   - text: Upcoming training
     url: /training/upcoming
     description: Training events relevant to NeIC and stakeholders.